jmcatamora21/ai-explainer/README.md

 ## ✨ Features

-- 🖱️ **Right-click “Explain this”** – Highlight any text, right-click, and choose “Explain this” to get a clear, simplified AI explanation.
+- 🖱️ **Right-click “Explain with AI”** – Highlight any text, right-click, and choose “Explain this” to get a clear, simplified AI explanation.
-- ⚡ **Instant popup** – Explanations appear directly on the webpage in a small, elegant overlay.
-- 🤖 **AI-powered clarity** – Uses OpenAI’s GPT models for accurate, context-aware answers.
 - 🌐 **Works anywhere** – Compatible with all websites and most web apps.
-- 💾 *(Optional)* Save previous explanations to revisit later.

 ---